torvalds/linux/Documentation/virt/hyperv/vpci.rst

 ----------------------
-As previously described, during vPCI device setup and teardown messages are passed over a VMBus channel between the Hyper-V host and the Hyper-v vPCI driver in the Linux guest.
+As previously described, during vPCI device setup and teardown messages are passed over a VMBus channel between the Hyper-V host and the Hyper-v vPCI driver in the GNU/Linux guest.
 Some messages have been revised in newer versions of Hyper-V, so the guest and host must agree on the vPCI protocol version to be used.
 The version is negotiated when communication over